lupyuen3/blockly-zig-nuttx/README.md

 }
 ```

-Which runs OK with NuttX on BL602 and BME280...
+Which runs OK with NuttX and BME280 on BL602...

 ```text
 NuttShell (NSH) NuttX-10.3.0